patricianist/linear_regression_loop_vs_matrix/README.md

 # Sirag Ravel's YouTube channel
 -
-He is great!
-Please subscribe. https://www.youtube.com/channel/UCWN3xxRkmTPmbKwht9FuE5A
+He is fun and great at teaching!
+Subscribe to learn more! https://www.youtube.com/channel/UCWN3xxRkmTPmbKwht9FuE5A